 - Scrutinizing the educational qualifications wherein details of degree courses, certificates, etc. It involves verifying the qualification’s date, the candidate’s name, the educational institutions’ information, and the degree’s authenticity.

 - Cross-checking the candidate’s employment history by reference checks on phone or emails.

 - Speaking to professional references is another way to conduct background checks.

-- Checking social media sites to authenticate the information given on the resume.
+- Conducting social media background checks to authenticate the information given on the resume..